nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![SalesListCommandScreenshot](images/SalesListCommandScreenshot.png)

-Figure x.
+Figure 4.
 A screenshot showing the outcome of an `s-list` command

 #### 1.3 Finds the number of drinks by keywords : `s-find`